 zkipster and event sustainability

-zkipster powers the best events around the world, and our team is based in 14 cities across four continents.
+zkipster powers the best events around the world, and our team is based in six hubs across four continents.
 We believe we have a responsibility to protect our planet, decrease environmental impact in the communities in which we live and work, and improve event sustainability within our industry.
-That’s why zkipster has been Climate Neutral Certified since 2020.
+That’s why zipster has been certified with The Climate Label since 2021.

 1. MEASURE